15 Ideas: What’s the Best Paneer Substitute?

 Mozzarella is an Italian cheese with a mild flavor.
 Mozzarella and paneer are not interchangeable.
 The taste and consistency are different.

-I do think using mozzarella in the place of paneer in palak paneer would be delicious, however, it would not exhibit the same qualities as paneer.
-It won’t absorb flavor and it can melt.
+I think using mozzarella instead of paneer in palak paneer would be delicious.
+However, it would not exhibit the same qualities as paneer.
+It won’t absorb flavor, and it can melt.

 It could be tossed into the spinach gravy and heated lightly at the end.
 Again, I just think it would be delicious but not a good substitute normally.